Skip to the content.

 }

-Record fields are declared name: Type in the type, constructed with Name { name: value, … }, and destructured via match with Name { name: binding, … } (field-pun name is shorthand for name: name). v1 has no .name field-access syntax; use match destructuring instead.
+Record fields are declared name: Type in the type, constructed with Name { name: value, … }, and destructured via match with Name { name: binding, … } (field-pun name is shorthand for name: name).
+Record fields are read with binding.field (field access), where the head of the chain is a value of a single-variant record type; chains read through nested records (node.inner.value).
+Field access is read-only — there is no field-update syntax. match destructuring remains available and is the only way to read fields of a multi-variant sum type (the variant, and hence the field set, is not known statically).
+Field access on a non-identifier head (e.g. make(x).field) is not yet supported — bind it to a let first.
 Records are nominal — two records with the same fields but different declared names do not unify.

 E8 — Effects: Raise for exceptions